When you use Traffic Director to handle your application networking, consider the following two primary components:

 Client ID column displays the client IDs of the clients that are connected

 to Traffic Director.
-These are provided using the
+These client IDs are provided by using the

 You can inspect the configuration that Traffic Director sends to a particular client by using the client's ID, which you obtained in the previous section.